foresterre/imagineer/README.md

 ##### Image operations

-With `imagineer`, you can manipulate images using image operations.
+With imagineer, you can manipulate images using image operations.
 Image operations can be used directly from the CLI, or through imagineer's _image script_.

 NB: Operations are applied in a left-to-right order and are generally not commutative.
 This may be especially surprising when